Why does my power trace look different

 The two traces of an HDD spin-up do show some similarities in terms of timing, but the shape of the main region clearly looks very different.

 The first thing to do is to understand how the two traces have been measured.
 In this case, we confirmed:

 Customer’s Quarch Setup

-- Quarch SFF injection fixture attached behind drive
+- Quarch SFF injection fixture attached behind the drive

 - 4uS sampling rate, with 1024 samples being averaged to give one power sample every 4.096mS

 - Recorded in Quarch Power Studio